benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 ---
 title: A Complete Guide to HTMX + .NET Minimal APIs
-subtitle: Combining the Modern Web with the simplicity of Web 1.0.
+subtitle: Combining Modern Web with the Simplicity of Web 1.0.
 summary: How to use .NET Minimal APIs and HTMX to create a fast and interactive website.
 authors:
 - ben-sampica